bulletmark/edir/README.md

-                        group directories last (including when sorted) -Z, --no-group-dirs   negate the options to group directories --suffix SUFFIX       specify suffix for temp editor file, default=".sh" -V, --version         show edir version
+                        group directories last (including when sorted) -Z, --no-group-dirs   negate the options to group directories --suffix SUFFIX       specify suffix for temp editor file, default=".sh" --no-relative         do not forcibly show paths relative to current working directory
+  -V, --version         show edir version

 Note you can set default starting options in ~/.config/edir-flags.conf.
 The